 I cut my long hair short right after the first chemo. in anticipation of losing it all, which I did in about 3 weeks.
 It fell out in handfuls, in the shower.
 One of my worst moments...
 I had a good cry, then dried off, shaved the rest of my patchy hair off, and started wearing my wig.
 (I had purchased a wig (synthetic) and some scarves ahead of time and was very glad I had them.)
 I wore the wig when I went out and wore scarves or bandanas around the house.
 (A good sense of humor also helps tremendously when you are bald - you'll be amazed at how quickly you can get ready to go somewhere!)

 After the six months of chemo., I had six weeks of daily radiation therapy.
 (I was tatooed with 4 little dots beforehand, so they could consistently treat the right spot.)
 The only side effect I had from that was a little fatigue.
 It was a piece of cake compared to the chemotherapy.
 My hair even started to grow back in at that time.
 (My normally straight as a board hair grew in very curly, initially, and was darker than it used to be.
 But after about a year and a half, it was mostly back to normal.)
-The only residual effect I have from the radiation is some soreness/tenderness in that breast.
+The only residual effect I have from the radiation is some soreness/tenderness in that breast and occasional muscle cramping.

 My family, friends, and our church family were a wonderful support throughout the whole experience.
 My husband took a day off of work every "chemo. day" and sat with me throughout the 6 hr. infusion.
 Friends and family brought dinners every "chemo. week", which was a tremendous help to us.
 They also took turns helping us with child care.
 My parents came and cleaned the house for me regularly.
 Knowing that people were praying for me kept my spirits up, and gave me strength for the journey.
 God hears our prayers.
 I can't say that I know I am cured forever, but I have passed the ten year point of being cancer free, and it's a great feeling.
 God gave me the strength, guidance, and peace of mind to get through it all.
 With all of the tests, treatments, and doctor's appointments, I felt like I had lost a whole year of my life.
 But my faith has continued to give me peace.

 Because my cancer was estrogen positive, I took Tamoxifen daily for 5 1/2 years.
 The only side effect I had from it was hot flashes and foot/toe cramps.
 (I should also mention that I had a hysterectomy with ovaries removed in 1998 - because of fibroids.)
 I am NOT allowed to take any types of hormone replacement therapy, or anything that causes or mimics hormonal activity.
-I took Femara for two years - a new estrogen production blocker for post-menopausal women.
+I took Femara for two years - a newer estrogen production blocker for post-menopausal women.
 The latest studies have shown that Femara prevents recurrence for a longer period of time after Tamoxifen therapy is completed.
 Femara can cause bone loss, so if you take it make sure you get regular bone density scans.
 I stopped taking Femara after 2 years because I was having too much joint/muscle/bone pain (my Oncologist supported my decision.)

 I also feel very fortunate to have found wonderful doctors during this time.
 My Surgeon and Oncologist were so supportive, and were very open with information for me.
 Their nursing staffs were incredibly caring, which makes a big difference when you're undergoing treatment.
 If you are facing breast cancer (or any type of cancer), find a doctor who not only knows his stuff, but who will LISTEN to YOU, too.